Do You Enjoy What You Do?

 The artist chapter in the second half was really fun, because I didn’t know much about it.
 I just had this theory about how we talk about creative work based on reporting that I’d done on workers in film and journalism and also the narratives around academia.
 When I actually started thinking and writing about art itself, I read so much and got to talk to all these people for hours and hours about how we think about art.

 Lewis: You describe this theory of art as a collective enterprise.
-I was reading that chapter at the same time as I was reading Paul Gilroy’s There Ain’t No Black in the Union Jack; he has a chapter on the way that reggae culture developed in the UK through sound systems, which also pushes back on that idea of creativity as something individual.
+I was reading that chapter at the same time as I was reading Paul Gilroy’s There Ain’t No Black in the Union Jack; he has a chapter on the way that reggae culture developed in the UK through sound systems, which also pushes back on the idea of creativity as something individual.

 Jaffe: The Mexican muralists thought a lot about this.
 If you’re painting a giant mural on the wall, Diego Rivera isn’t the only person who worked on it, even though it’s got his name on it.
 Who is the artist?
 What is the collective practice?
 How do you create these spaces in these studios?
 David Alfaro Siqueiros was always creating places for collective art projects, even though he was a pain in the ass, and so his attempts at collective practice often ended up with somebody trying to murder him—literally, in the case of Jackson Pollock, who tried to strangle Siqueiros at a party once.